theRocket/evchargestation-optimizer/README.md

 Since this data costs $200 per state and year of data, I have purchased this out-of-pocket and placed the files in a secure S3 bucket only my AWS API credentials can access.

-Data elements include: `[VEH_YEAR, VEH_MAKE, VEH_MODEL, ERS_LATITUDE, ERS_LONGITUDE, ERS_NEAR_CITY, TOW_DEST_LAT, TOW_DEST_LON]`
+Using the vehicle make and model, we will also determine the charge connector type and validate that against the nearby charging station available connector types, as provided in the Google Maps API response.

-Using the vehicle make and model, we will determine the charge connector type and validate that against the nearby charging station available connector types, as provided in the Google Maps API (see below).
+A 2018 Nissan Leaf in the example above does support the CHAdeMO connector.
+However 14.4 km may have been too far for this driver to reach on low charge.

 #### [EVRI eRoadMap](https://eroadmap.epri.com/)